The Undertakers' Museum

 Death as a part of life is present in popular songs, poetry and speeches at funerals today, as it was more than two centuries ago.

 When the Austro-Hungarian Empire was at its peak people paid heavily to make sure they would be remembered.
-Their obsession of a "schöne Leiche" (a beautiful corpse), embalmed for the memorial service, prompted them to save money to ensure their send off was as grand as possible.
+Their obsession with a "schöne Leiche" (a beautiful corpse), embalmed for the memorial service, prompted them to save money to ensure their send off was as grand as possible.

 In Vienna in the 1900s more than eighty private funeral companies competed for the business of burying the city’s citizens in one of the 52 cemeteries in the suburban area.